matt-gardner/pra/README.md

 Version 3.2 (current snapshot):

+- Implemented remote graphs.
+This means that if you have a really large graph that takes a long time to load, or is too big to fit in memory along with all of your feature computation, you can start a graph server once somewhere and let it run, while just passing the code a reference to where the server is running.
+(CURRENTLY IN PROGRESS)

 - Allow for feature extraction and classification over _nodes_ in the graph, instead of only _node pairs_.
 This means that in addition to classifying _relations_ between two entities, you can now also classify entity _types_ based on the features of your graph.
-(CURRENTLY IN PROGRESS)

 - Made a change in how feature matrices are computed with SubgraphFeatureGenerator, which saves a whole lot of memory, especially on large datasets.
 Previously, all of the intermediate graph